sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 from the EFA was confirmed in the CFA, so it’s back to the drawing board as far as the development of this personality scale goes.

-Although we could have tweaked the CFA using modification indexes, there really were not any good reasons (that I could think of) for these suggested additional factor loadings or residual covariances to be included.
-However, sometimes there is a good reason for residuals to be allowed to co-vary (or correlate), and a good example of this is shown in the next section on **Multi-Trait Multi-Method (MTMM)** CFA.
-Before we do that, let’s cover how to report the results of a CFA.
+Whereas there are sometimes good reasons for allowing residuals to covary (or correlate), there were no such reasons to “optimize” the CFA for the model that we defined by including additional factor loadings or residual covariances using modification indices.
+Nevertheless, let's discuss how to report the results of a CFA (with a more fitted model).

 Reporting a CFA
 ~~~~~~~~~~~~~~~